EMOD-Hub/emodpy-workflow/docs/tutorials/create_project.md

 python -m emodpy_workflow.scripts.XXX <arguments>
 ```

-Test that you can execute a command
+Test that you can execute a command:

 ```
 python -m emodpy_workflow.scripts.new_project -h